sapirrubin/Finding-Empirical-Data-Distribution/README.md

 # Finding-Empirical-Data-Distribution
 Tabular DS project - Finding Empirical Data Distribution.

+This repo includes

+1) Latex document that describe the entire solution
+2) Python module with the solution
-This repo include a Latex document that describe the entire solution and a Jupyter notebook for simple run with the attached datasets.
+3) Jupyter notebook for simple run with the attached datasets
+4) Three datasets